Collecting on a Car Accident Judgment in NC

 Can I garnish the defendant's wages in NC?

 No. NC is one of only four states that do not allow wage garnishment for civil judgments.
-Wages can only be garnished for taxes, child support, and student loans.
-This is the single biggest obstacle to collecting car accident judgments from individuals in North Carolina.
+Under N.C.
+Gen. Stat. § 1-362, wages can only be garnished for taxes, child support, and student loans.
+Car accident judgments do not qualify.
+The bank account levy and NCDMV license suspension are the primary practical alternatives.

 How long do I have to collect on a judgment?

-Judgments in NC are enforceable for 10 years and can be renewed for an additional 10 years.
-Interest accrues at 8% per year.
+Judgments in NC are enforceable for 10 years under § 1-47(1) and can be renewed for an additional 10 years by filing a renewal action before expiration.
+Interest accrues at 8% per year during this entire period.
 Even if the defendant has no assets today, you can keep the judgment alive and attempt collection when their financial situation changes.

 What if the defendant has no money or assets?